UW-Madison-DSI/Covid19Wastewater/docs/getting-started/Starting_Guide.md

     </div>
 </div>

-### Tips
-This is not the extent of merging that can be done with this package's data.
-Always make sure that when merging, the “by =” should always be able to identify the information you are merging uniquely. (i.e. don't merge waste and case data by data alone)

 ### 4. Merging Wastewater and Confirmed Cases Data
 With the data now merged, we can perform many more analyses.
 In the analysis below, we show the number of confirmed cases.